 I have only encountered a few devices that are not happy with NiMHs.
-Probably because of the lower voltage of NiMH cells (1.2V) compared to typical disposables (1.5V).
-If you need to keep on using those devices then you'll still need a few disposables.
+Likely because of the lower voltage of NiMH cells (1.2V) compared to typical disposables (1.5V).
+If you need to keep on using those devices, then you'll still need a few disposables.

 In the case of something like a smoke alarm, a suitable low-self-discharge battery (eg PP3/9V) may cost more than the alarm itself.
 But the battery may outlast the alarm!
 See my experiment of 2010-12-28 in the sidebar.

 Poor Life When Cold?

 2018-03-06: this winter we've had outside temperatures between about freezing and a few degrees above.
 I've been experiencing very short life from some NiMHs outside.
 A typical pair of 2000mA cells in '4o' my porch temperature sensor have been repeatedly going flat after a fortnight or so.

 Some of the NiMH cells sitting on my work desk have been quite badly abused.
 They have run down to very low voltages over a long time.
 But not all have.
 And different cells have been used in the '4o' unit this winter.

-Online literature suggests that NiMHs should not lose so much of their oomph until tens of degrees below freezing.
+Online literature suggests that NiMHs should not lose much of their oomph until tens of degrees below freezing.
 My lead-acid battery bank close by has probably done better even though temperatures have been very similar.

 It's possible that I have bad firmware in the 4o device.
 Eg that drains the battery too quickly anyway.
 Or somehow faster at low temperatures, though that's unlikely.